jamiealquiza/occam/README.md

 ```

 #### inRateKeyed
-Rolling window rate check that dynamically generates seperate rate checks based on the value of a given message field.
+Time window rate check that dynamically generates seperate rate checks based on the value of a given message field.

 ```python
 inRateKeyed(msg, "somefield", 5, 30)